 Many types of qualitative studies share common aspects.
 They are descriptive, and rather than proving or disproving a hypothesis, they explore some aspect of human experience in depth.
 A description of some behavior (e.g., a therapeutic strategy or approach) is offered as something described, not as a proven approach.
-The sample size of a qualitative study varies and can include one or more participants.
-Usually three or four is best if participants are other than oneself, and six participants is usually the maximum for the thesis project.
+The use of human participants is not allowed for the purposed of researching and writing the thesis.
+As such the methodological approaches below are those that do not involve human participants.
+A more inclusive list of methodological approaches may be found on Desire2Learn (D2L) at https://elearning.my.pacifica.edu/index.asp.
 In qualitative studies, the focus is on the wholeness of the experience rather than its parts.
 The focus is also on meanings and essences of experience rather than parts of the experience that can be measured more easily.
 The purpose of qualitative studies is to develop ideas and theories about human experience rather than quantified, replicable comparisons of identified groups of people.
-The interest is therefore in the subjective experience of oneself as the subject or in the experience of corresearchers.
-Data from co-researchers can be obtained from interviews, observations, or historical records and is open-ended and nonquantitative.
-Often the findings are shared with the co-researchers and this process informs the design of the research and investigation of the research.
+The interest is therefore in the subjective experience of oneself as a subject.
 Below are a few qualitative research methods that might be used in the Counseling Psychology thesis.